Communicating Natural Programs to Humans and Machines: Checklist

-\item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerYes{We provide the detailed text of the instructions and screenshots of the experimental interface in the supplement, as well as a full release of the experimental framework.} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerYes{We do not believe our experiment has potential risks.
-This experiment was approved by an IRB; we include the full IRB approval in the de-anonymized release of the supplement.} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerYes{See details in Sec. \ref{sec-larc}.} \end{enumerate}
+\item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerYes{See Supplement} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerYes{See Supplement} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerYes{See Supplement} \end{enumerate}

 \end{enumerate}